MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 ## Q# syntax overview

 The syntax of a language describes the different combinations of symbols that form a syntactically correct program.
-In Q#, we can classify the elements of its syntax in three different groups: types, expressions, and statements.
+In Q#, syntax elements are classified into three different groups: types, expressions, and statements.

 ### Types
 Q# is a strongly-typed language, such that careful use of types can help the compiler provide strong guarantees about Q# programs at compile time.